Largest Inscribed Rectangles in Geometric Convex Sets: Optimization Models for MVIR and MVAIR

-with the implied constraint $x^u>x^l$, which is easily solvable to the optimality, as described in \cref{subsec:SolvingMVAIR}.
-Note that the number of constraints in this model is exactly the number of inequalities defining $C$.
+Therefore, the problem of finding the MVAIR in a polytope can be efficiently formulated as the following convex optimization problem with the implied constraint $x^u>x^l$, which can be solved effciently and will be discussed in \cref{subsec:SolvingMVAIR}.
+Note that the number of constraints in this model is exactly the number of linear inequalities defining $C$.